WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ## WLCG Token Claims

-This profile inherits from JSON Web Tokens at its base, including a specific claims language from RFC 7519.
+This profile inherits from JSON Web Tokens at its base, including a specific claims language from RFC7519.
 In this section, we outline the common WLCG-specific usage of the claims, for Access and ID Tokens, denoting any changes in claim criticality.

 ### Common Claims